cropgeeks/hpc-help/faq.rst

 How do I submit jobs to the cluster?
 ------------------------------------

-The cluster uses the SLURM job scheduling system and all jobs should be submitted (from ``gruffalo``) to SLURM, where they will be allocated resources on one of the underlying compute nodes.
+The cluster uses the Slurm Work Manager job scheduling system and all jobs should be submitted (from ``gruffalo``) to Slurm, where they will be allocated resources on one of the underlying compute nodes.
 More detailed instructions can be found on the :doc:`slurm` page.

 What software is available?
 ---------------------------